 How you want to design it is up to you.
 The possibilities are endless.

 Alternatively, you can always skip this step if you like to keep it simple.

 The easiest hack is swapping the old knobs for nicer ones (as I mention below).
 In addition, if you want to go further with your designs, you can use stencils and a stencil brush to transfer an image, pattern, or motivational quote onto your piece.

 Below is an example of one of my first DIY attempts.

 BTW, I apologize for these blurry pictures.
 I promise that this finished nightstand looks 100x better in person!
 When I first started out, I didn’t know how to take better pictures but it definitely looks way better in real life!

-You can also see a couple of more pieces that I finished on this post where I talk about earning more money.
+You can also see a couple of more pieces that I finished on this separate post here where I talk about earning more money.